EficodeDemoOrg/copilot-php/.github-copilot-exercises/vscode/github_copilot_exercises.md

 ### Exercise 3.1: Chat Variables Deep Dive

 1. **File Context Variables**
-   - Select `TaskController.php` in Explorer
+   - Select `src/Controllers/TaskController.php` in Explorer
-   - Ask: `Analyze the code structure in #file`
+   - Ask: `Analyze the PHP code structure and MVC patterns in #file`
-   - Try with different files: `What security issues exist in #file?`
+   - Try with different files: `What PHP security issues exist in #file?`

 2. **Selection and Editor Variables**
    - Select a method in any PHP file
-   - Ask: `Optimize this code #selection for better performance`
+   - Ask: `Optimize this PHP code #selection for better performance and memory usage`
-   - With cursor in editor: `What's the context around #editor position?`
+   - With cursor in editor: `What's the PHP context around #editor position?`

 3. **Codebase Structure Analysis**
    - Ask: `What design patterns are used in #codebase?`